Welcome

 About

-Before becoming a therapist, Julia experienced severe burnout herself including physical symptoms.
-After working with countless specialists and researching infinite protocols—she discovered that lasting recovery required understanding the internal conflicts driving the burnout cycle, not just managing symptoms.
-That process took her five years of trial and error, self-advocacy, and deep research.
+Before becoming a therapist, Julia experienced severe burnout with chronic physical symptoms herself.
+After working with countless specialists and researching and trying every protocol she could find—she discovered that lasting recovery required understanding the internal conflicts driving the burnout cycle, not just managing symptoms, and in the presence of a safe specialist.
+That process took her years of trial and error, self-advocacy, and deep research.

-Now, she helps clients get there in a fraction of the time—not by giving them a timeline, but by showing them what actually works so they don't have to figure it out alone.
+Today, she applies those learnings and advocacy to her work, helping clients heal in a fraction of the time by showing them what actually works so they don't have to figure it out alone.

-Her work today integrates this lived understanding with trauma-informed, relational psychotherapy, allowing her to meet clients with both compassion and discernment.
-Her philosophy is rhythm over force, depth over noise, and authenticity over performance.
+Her lived understanding, integrated with trauma-informed, relational psychotherapy, allows her to meet clients with both compassion and discernment

 If something here resonates with you, click the link below to schedule a complimentary consultation call — a chance to connect and see if it feels like a good fit.